 During 2017 and 2018 over 2,000 people contributed their time and insights for our first Delivery Program, through community workshops, focus groups, an online survey, Budget Roadshows and submissions.
-The community priorities arising from this have shaped our mediumterm goals and actions.
-We've fine-tuned the planned actions in this new draft plan in response to our progress to date, community feedback and emerging issues and partnerships.
-This is your chance to give us feedback on this latest plan.
+The community priorities arising from this have shaped our medium-term goals and actions.
+Then we've fine-tuned the planned actions in response to our progress to date, community feedback and emerging issues and partnerships.
+Over 2,500 people engaged with the exhibition of this draft Delivery Program, and 1,064 submissions were received.